newptcai/newptcai.github.io/pelican/content/pages/teaching.md

 ## Do you need a supervisor?

 If you are a bachelor or master student at Uppsala University, I am happy to supervise you.
-My previous students include
+You can contact my previous students if you want to be sure if I am a good supervisor! 😊

 * [Anton Falk](https://se.linkedin.com/in/anton-falk-40b463174) (2019)
 * [Alfred Lindström](http://www.nischmanagement.se/alfred-lindstrom) (2019)